joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/17/business/dealbook/poolhouse-fundraise-topgolf.html

 **Ontario Wildfires Burn On, and New Ones Spring Up**\
-`More than 180 fires continued to devastate swaths of the province, prompting evacuations in at least 15 communities.`\
+`Nearly 200 fires continued to devastate swaths of the province, prompting evacuations in at least 15 communities.`\
 https://www.nytimes.com/2026/07/17/weather/ontario-wildfires-smoke.html

 **The Burning, Bleeding, Breathing Art of Ana Mendieta**\